aidos-lab/mantra/README.md

 ## Getting the Dataset

-The raw MANTRA dataset consisting of the $2$ and $3$ manifolds with up to $10$ vertices is provided [here](https://github.com/aidos-lab/mantra/releases/latest).
+The raw MANTRA dataset consisting of $2$- and $3$-manifolds with up to $10$ vertices is provided [here](https://github.com/aidos-lab/mantra/releases/latest).
-For machine learning applications and research, we provide a custom [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/stable/) dataset loader, which can be installed via the following command:
+For machine-learning applications and research, we provide a custom dataset loader, which can be installed via the following command:

 ```python
 pip install mantra-dataset